three years, bakery industry professionals from around the world gather to attend

 I will be attending this year’s event and I’m looking forward to seeing what trends are taking shape in the snack food industry and learning more about the hot-button issues affecting the marketplace.
 If you’re heading to SNAXPO, what are you looking forward to?
 If you aren’t able to attend this year’s event, be sure to check back after SNAXPO for my roundup report of the show.

-B2B Food Ingredient Marketing Strategies for Social Media
+B2B Food Ingredient Marketing Tips for Engaging with Gen Zers

 Join our mailing list to receive the latest food ingredient news right to your inbox.
 Sign up now>>